JoeyStanley/real/_posts/2019-04-09-assigning-pseudonyms-in-r.md

 ```
 <img src="/images/plots/babynames_joseph.png" style="width: 100%;"/>

 Finally, the plot below was just an interesting one that shows the diversity in names.
 I add up the total proportion of people per year are represented in this dataset.
 Remember that this dataset does not include names if fewer than five people in a year had that name.
 So if all the data adds up to only 0.96, then 4% of people that year had somewhat unusual names.
 The higher number is, the fewer uncommon names there were.
-This chart shows that compared to the 1960s, there are more unsual names, particularly among the women.
+This chart shows that compared to the 1960s, there are more unusual names, particularly among the women.
 I'll let the folks in onomastics interpret this, but I thought it was kind of a fun graph.

 ```r
 babynames::babynames %>%